 | POCKET WIFI RENTAL|

 If you’re sharing the cost with one other person, then you’ll each be paying KRW 1,250 per day.

 If you have a T-money card and use the subway, then you’ll be paying at least KRW 1,250 per journey.
 Assuming you’ll be taking around three subway journeys per day, expect to spend about KRW 4,000 a day for transportation.

 This comes out to around KRW 65,250 a day per person.
 Keep in mind that this baseline estimate doesn’t include tour costs, entrance fees, or shopping.
 Be sure to add the cost of any tours you want to do to this amount.
 Ren and I are middle of the road travelers who enjoy good food and drink, so the recommended budget is a good baseline for travelers like us.
 Adjust accordingly based on your own travel habits.

 Sygic Travel is what I used to create the location map above.
 You can view it as a day-to-day itinerary as well.
 Follow this link to check out our 8-day Seoul itinerary on Sygic Travel.
-You can also download it in editable Word format by signing up for our FREE newsletter below.
+You can also download it in editable Word format from our EAT-ineraries page.

 2. Rent a Pocket Wifi Device

 A constant wifi connection is a necessity these days, especially when you’re away on a trip.
 You’ll need it to translate, do research, use ride-sharing apps, and find your favorite K-drama filming locations.
 We never go anywhere now without renting a pocket wifi device first.